TV advertisements by country: Indonesia

 Any advertisements featuring liquor are banned, but its outdoor counterparts may still exist as part of traffic safety public service advertisements.
 SMS-based premium content service advertisements (also called bintang pagar and reg spasi advertisements in Indonesian), while it is common on late 2000s, are also banned since October 2011.

 Japan

 In Japan, TV advertisements are called "Commercial Messages" or CMs.
 There are all kinds of advertisements, one is called the "Cow-catcher" where the advertisements are shown before the start of a programme, the "Hitch-hiking" type where the commercials are shown after the end of the programme, and the "Spot CM" are the commercials being shown on commercial breaks.

-There are regulations for example: commercials for pachinko parlours are banned from being shown from 5AM to 9AM, and from 5PM to 8PM.
+There are regulations for example: commercials for pachinko parlours are banned from being shown from 5 am to 9 am, and from 5 pm to 8 pm.
 Tobacco advertisements were banned since 1998.
-To prevent underage drinking, alcohol commercials are banned from being shown from 5AM to 6PM.
+To prevent underage drinking, alcohol commercials are banned from being shown from 5 am to 6 pm.